PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 !!!
 Warning

-    All assessment information and assignment submnission points (including formative) must be located in the Assessment section of a module site.
+    All formal assessment information and submission points (including formative) must be located in the Assessment section of a module site.

 - As Ultra Assignments are used for formatives or non-anonymous summatives, submission points can be set up by teaching staff or admins.
 - Submission points must appear in the Assessment section of the module site.
 If desired, a Course Link to the submission point can also be added in a weekly content folder.